magento/devdocs/_includes/contributor/rewards.md

 Major update | 20 | Significant updates to existing content, such as a new section or examples with sample code Technical | 10 | Updates to code or processes that alter the technical content of the document such as code snippets, reference documentation, parameter names and values, etc

-If the PR earns recognition for significant updates and additions to the documentation, it may also receive a Special achievement for an additional 20 points.
+If the PR earns recognition for significant updates and additions to the documentation, it may also receive a special achievement for an additional 20 points.